shirazkn/shirazkn.github.io/content/posts/lie-groups.md

 As implied through <span class=accented>$(41)$</span> and the choice of notation here, $\varphi_*$ is simply the differential of $\varphi$ at the identity element of $G$.
 In particular, the adjoint representations $\textrm{Ad}$ and $\textrm{ad}$ are related to each other in this way (see Theorem 8.44 of Lee's book, 2<sup>nd</sup> edition).
 Specifically, $\textrm{ad}:\mathfrak g \rightarrow \mathfrak {gl}(\mathfrak g)$, where $\mathfrak {gl}(\mathfrak g)$ are the endomorphisms of $\mathfrak g$ (as a Lie algebra).

 Either representation ($\textrm{Ad}/\textrm{ad}$) is uninteresting when $\odot$ is commutative, in which case conjugation reduces to the identity map ($g\odot h \odot g^{-1} = h$) and the Lie bracket of $\mathfrak g$ vanishes identically.
-However, they are indispensible tools for studying non-commutative groups.
+However, they are indispensable tools for studying non-commutative groups.
 In what follows, we will demonstrate yet another line of investigation in which the adjoint representations arise as a measure of non-commutativity.

 My [previous post](/posts/differential-forms#tangentcotangent-bundles) introduced the notion of a fiber bundle, of which the tangent bundle of $G$, $TG$, is an example.
 The following diagram shows that two bundles $(E_1, M, \pi_1, F)$ and $(E_2, M, \pi_2, F)$ over the same base space ($M$) and fiber ($F$) may be fundamentally different: